verblefanboy/official-skid-list/README.md

 Alerthie - skidded Spectre

-KixKKK - stole and ate all of x3's food.
+xXx_KiX_xXX - creator of the famous Glawk client, skidded all of OG's modules